jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture.md

 Figure 2: Driver Adapters

-An automated test framework: Converts test cases into requests to a driver port.
+- An _automated test framework_: Converts test cases into requests to a driver port.
-A CLI  (Command Line Interface): Converts text entered in a console.
+- A _CLI (Command Line Interface)_: Converts text entered in a console.
-A GUI of a desktop application: Converts events triggered by graphical components.
+- A _GUI of a desktop application_: Converts events triggered by graphical components.
-An MVC web application: The Controller receives from the View the action requested by the user, and converts it into a request to a driver port.
+- An _MVC web application_: The Controller receives from the View the action requested by the user, and converts it into a request to a driver port.
-A REST API controller: Converts REST API requests.
+- A _REST API controller_: Converts REST API requests.
-An event subscriber: Converts messages (events) from a message queue to which the application is subscribed.
+- An _event subscriber_: Converts messages (events) from a message queue to which the application is subscribed.

 For each driver port, there should be at least two adapters: one for the real driver that is going to run it, and another one for testing the behaviour of the port.

-A driven adapter implements a driven port interface, converting the technology agnostic methods of the port into specific technology methods.
+A __driven adapter implements a driven port interface__, converting the technology agnostic methods of the port into specific technology methods.

 Some examples of driven adapters are shown in the picture: